khalidMesbah/Storefront-Backend/README.md

 - The API offers several endpoints to access and manipulate data in a Postgres database through both CRUD and custom actions.

-- PostgreSQL is object-relational database management system.
+- PostgreSQL is the object-relational database management system.

 - A detailed list of the endpoints and actions available can be found in the [REQUIREMENTS.md](REQUIREMENTS.md) file.
   - You can test them alive in the [request.rest](request.rest) file.